RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet/README.md

   caption="RAK3172 EVB battery connector"
 />

-The pin definition of RAK3172 Evaluation Board Li-Ion battery connector is shown in the table below.
+The pin definition of the RAK3172 Evaluation Board Li-Ion battery connector is shown in the table below.
 The matching connector for the battery wires is a [JST PHR-2 2&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199).

 <b> P1 Battery Connector </b>